morlandi/django-task/README.rst

     - creating a Task from the Django admin
     - creating a Task from code, then calling Task.run()
-    - scheduling directly the executio of a job; i.e.: count_beans.delay(100)

-    In the latter case, a new Task is automatically created by the job for logging purposes.

-3. job responsibilities (optional):
+3. job execution workflow:

-    - Before execution, each job will either recover or create a corresponding tasks
+    - job execution is triggered by task.run(async)
+    - job will receive the task.id, and retrieve paramerts from it (task.retrieve_params_as_dict())
+    - on start, job will update task status to 'STARTED' and save job.id for reference
-    - During execution, the job can notify the state and progress to the app by calling Task.set_state() and Task.set_progress()
+    - during execution, the job can update the progress indicator
+    - on completion, task status is finally updated to either 'SUCCESS' or 'FAILURE'
     - See example.jobs.count_beans for an example

 **Execute**